South Palm Beach, Florida

 South Palm Beach is a town located in Palm Beach County, Florida, United States.
 The town is part of the Miami metropolitan area of South Florida and is situated on a barrier island between the Atlantic Ocean and the Intracoastal Waterway.
 The entire town is approximately 5/8 mi long along South Ocean Boulevard (Florida State Road A1A), its only street.
 It is between the Town of Palm Beach to the north and the Town of Lantana and its public beach to the south.
 As of the 2020 census, the population was 1,471.

 History

-The Town of South Palm Beach was officially incorporated as a municipality in 1955, with several condominium buildings and four single-family homes.
-Many condominiums were constructed, contributing to the town's growth in the early 1970s.
+The Town of South Palm Beach was first settled by two Finnish brothers from New York in 1948, and was officially incorporated as a municipality in 1955, with several condominiums and four single-family homes platted.
+Many more condominiums were constructed, contributing to the town's growth in the early 1970s.
 The fire station served for town meetings until 1993, when a town hall was built.